grahamhome/llm-ant-farm/README.md

     - Example Subtree: ![world subtree](world-subtree.png)
 - The world has a loop routine
     - Each iteration performs the following tasks:
-        - Run each agent's loop 1 time (ideally run all agents in parallel)
+        - Run each agent's loop 1 time (ideally run all agents in parallel, but agents engaged in conversation will have to take turns)
         - Update the world state based on each agent's output behavor for that loop iteration
             - E.g. "Graham goes to the bodega" -> move Graham along path towards bodega at standard agent speed
             - E.g. "Graham reads A Brief History of Time" -> Add ABHoT text (summarized? amount determined by agent reading speed * time step duration?) to Graham's memory